tientien1103/tmuzik-be/docs/README.md

 ### Authentication

-- [] As a user, I want to be able to register for a new account with name, email and password. (gửi code về mail)
+- [x] As a user, I want to be able to register for a new account with name, email and password.
-- [] As a user, I want to be able to log in (log out) of my account.
+- [x] As a user, I want to be able to log in (log out) of my account.
-- [] As a user, I want to be able to stay signed in after refreshing the page.
+- [x] As a user, I want to be able to stay signed in after refreshing the page.

 ### Songs

-- [] As a user, I want to be able to see a list of songs.
+- [x] As a user, I want to be able to see a list of songs.
-- [] As a user, I want to be able to search for songs.
+- [x] As a user, I want to be able to search for songs.

 ### Artists

-- [] As a user, I want to be able to see a list of artists.
+- [x] As a user, I want to be able to see a list of artists.
+- [x] As a user, I want to be able to see songs of artists.
-- [] As a user, I want to be able to search for artists.
+- [x] As a user, I want to be able to search for artists.

 ### Reactions

-- [] As a user, I want to be able to interact with song by liking.
+- [x] As a user, I want to be able to interact with song by liking.

 ### Lyrics

-- [] As a user, I want to be able to see lyric of each song.
+- [x] As a user, I want to be able to see lyric of each song.

 ### Playlists

-- [] As a user, I want to be able to listen available playlist.
+- [x] As a user, I want to be able to listen available playlist.

 ### Update Profile

-- [] As a user, I want to be able to manage my profile by adding profile picture and rename.
+- [x] As a user, I want to be able to manage my profile by adding profile picture and rename.

 ## Endpoint APIs